pallets-eco/flask-security-3.0/docs/customizing.rst

 * ``<template_name>_form``: A form object for the view
 * ``security``: The Flask-Security extension object

-To add more values to the template context you can specify a context processor for all views or a specific view.
+To add more values to the template context, you can specify a context processor for all views or a specific view.
 For example::

     security = Security(app, user_datastore)